 Some of the earliest signs of aging develop around our eyes, creating a haggard or angry appearance that doesn’t communicate how we actually feel.
 These wrinkles include crow’s feet and worry lines, along with horizontal forehead wrinkles.
-A BOTOX® or Dysport® treatment at our Denver facial plastic surgery practice softens these lines to give patients from Parker, Castle Rock, Lone Tree, and Greenwood Village a refreshed, more youthful look.
+BOTOX and Dysport® treatments give patients from Denver, Greenwood Village, Parker, Castle Rock, and Colorado Springs, CO, a refreshed, more youthful look by softening these lines.

 How Does BOTOX Work?

 Since it was first approved by the FDA in 2002 to treat worry lines between the eyes, BOTOX has become the world’s most popular cosmetic treatment.
 BOTOX works by relaxing muscles, and it is now used for a range of cosmetic conditions besides minimizing wrinkles.